NuGet/Home/designs/Remote-Authentication.md

 ### dotnet.exe/nuget.exe/msbuild.exe running in VS Terminal
 - msbuild.exe /restore /p:NuGetInteractive=true
-  - works via codeflow today, if you ask for interactive
+  - works via device flow today, if you ask for interactive
     - integrated windows auth doesn't work w/o interaction, unlike normal CLIs and AACP on a client. (see "could it remote..." below)
   - device flow prompts once per feed, where it should be able to use the same creds, in most cases, if same AAD Tenant. [artifacts-credprovider#195](https://github.com/microsoft/artifacts-credprovider/issues/195)
 - nuget.exe